Don't waste time

 Empower your teams with integrated Time and Attendance, HR and Payroll solutions

 If 25 May 2018 isn’t ringing any bells for you, then it should be – it’s the day that General Data Protection (GDPR) comes into force.
-GDPR is a data protection legislation, replacing the now out-dated Data Protection Act 1998 to give individuals more control over their own personal data.
+GDPR is a data protection legislation, adding to the existing Data Protection Act 1998 to give individuals more control over their own personal data.
 It means that businesses have to be transparent about how data is used, sent, processed and stored, with harsh penalties for non-compliance.

 Despite it having been a hot topic in the business world for the past few months, a recent government survey has found that many businesses are still unprepared for the legislation, putting them at risk of fines of up to four per cent of their annual global turnover, or €20 million – whichever is higher.

 Still not sure what it involves?
 Let us run you through it…

 There must be a lawful reason to process someone’s data, and you must supply clear and concise information about how it will be processed.

 Each individual has the right to access and obtain their personal data if they request it.

 If an individual finds that their personal data is inaccurate or incomplete, they have the right to have the information rectified within one month.